mohitmaikhuri03/TerraformCI/README.md

 - Validated for errors
 - Checked for best practices using linting
 - Estimated for cost implications before applying changes
+- Automated via a Jenkins pipeline using a shared library

 ## CI Pipeline Steps